TheBusyBiscuit/CS-CoreLib/README.md

 # CS-CoreLib

-CS-CoreLib is an essential Library to many Bukkit Plugins (many of them are my former projects).
+CS-CoreLib is an essential Library to a couple of Bukkit Plugins which require CS-CoreLib.

 CS-CoreLib is licensed under
 [GNU GPLv3](https://github.com/TheBusyBiscuit/Slimefun4/blob/master/LICENSE)